 Global Acceptance of the Relationship Between Chicory Root Fiber and Supporting a Normal Bowel Function

 Inulin and oligofructose support digestive health, i.e. they support normal bowel function by increasing stool frequency per week, by providing relief in constipated people, by softening stools and providing higher stool weight.
 The dosage of inulin and oligofructose associated with digestive health varies with individual differences and subjective perception of digestive health and gastrointestinal tolerance.
 In human intervention studies intake amounts vary between 40g/d and 3g/d.
 Overall it can be concluded that a daily intake of approximately 8g/d taken in various occasions during the day (e.g. 2 g per serving) will support normal bowel function.
-In addition to their relationship with gastrointestinal health, inulin-type fructans can help fill in the fiber gap in the U.S., with few Americans meeting the recommendations of 38 grams per day for adult men and 25 grams per day for women (IOM 2005; What We Eat in America; Dietary Guidelines for Americans, 2010).
+In addition to their relationship with gastrointestinal health, inulin-type fructans can help fill in the fiber gap in the U.S., with few Americans meeting the recommendations of 31 grams per day for adult men and 25 grams per day for women (Dietary Guidelines for Americans, 2015-2020).